 Does 1 Corinthians 8:4–6 deny or affirm the existence of other gods?

-5 minutes to read This is commonly taken as an anchor point for proving that other gods do not exist—but in fact, it is saying the opposite.
+This passage is commonly taken as an anchor point for proving that other gods do not exist—but in fact, it is saying the opposite.

 Therefore, as to the eating of food offered to idols, we know that “an idol has no real existence,” and that “there is no God but one.”
 For although there may be so-called gods in heaven or on earth—as indeed there are many “gods” and many “lords”—yet for us there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist.
 1 Corinthians 4:8–6, ESV

+N.B.
 What Paul actually wrote was not that there may be “so-called gods,” but that there may be “those called gods.”
 He also didn’t use scare-quotes, because scare-quotes don’t exist in Koine Greek.

-Young does a good job here (but cf. NHEB, KJV, WEB, ASV, ISV and others):
+Young does a good job here, but cf. NHEB, KJV, WEB, ASV, ISV and others:

 …for even if there are those called gods, whether in heaven, whether upon earth—as there are gods many and lords many—yet to us is one God, the Father, of whom are the all things, and we to Him; and one Lord, Jesus Christ, through whom are the all things, and we through Him… 1 Corinthians 8:5–6, YLT